Boot Barn (NYSE:BOOT) Issues Q3 Earnings Guidance

 Boot Barn (NYSE:BOOT – Get Rating) issued an update on its third quarter earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.71-1.83 for the period, compared to the consensus EPS estimate of $2.13.
 The company issued revenue guidance of $502-514 million, compared to the consensus revenue estimate of $521.28 million.
 Boot Barn also updated its FY 2023 guidance to $5.70-$5.90 EPS.

-Boot Barn (NYSE:BOOT – Get Rating) last released its quarterly earnings results on Wednesday, October 26th.
-The company reported $1.06 earnings per share for the quarter, beating analysts’ consensus estimates of $0.90 by $0.16.
-The company had revenue of $351.55 million during the quarter, compared to the consensus estimate of $343.00 million.
+Boot Barn (NYSE:BOOT – Get Rating) last posted its quarterly earnings data on Wednesday, October 26th.
+The company reported $1.06 earnings per share for the quarter, topping the consensus estimate of $0.90 by $0.16.
 Boot Barn had a net margin of 11.68% and a return on equity of 30.66%.
-The firm’s quarterly revenue was up 12.4% on a year-over-year basis.
-During the same period in the previous year, the business earned $1.22 earnings per share.
-Sell-side analysts forecast that Boot Barn will post 5.82 earnings per share for the current fiscal year.
+The firm had revenue of $351.55 million for the quarter, compared to analysts’ expectations of $343.00 million.
+During the same period in the previous year, the company posted $1.22 EPS.
+The company’s quarterly revenue was up 12.4% compared to the same quarter last year.
+Equities analysts expect that Boot Barn will post 5.82 earnings per share for the current year.

 Analysts Set New Price Targets

-In other Boot Barn news, Director Peter Starrett purchased 4,000 shares of the business’s stock in a transaction dated Monday, August 22nd.
-The shares were bought at an average price of $70.88 per share, for a total transaction of $283,520.00.
-Following the completion of the acquisition, the director now owns 14,799 shares in the company, valued at $1,048,953.12.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Boot Barn news, CFO James M. Watkins purchased 2,500 shares of the business’s stock in a transaction dated Friday, August 5th.
-The shares were bought at an average price of $60.83 per share, for a total transaction of $152,075.00.
-Following the completion of the acquisition, the chief financial officer now owns 8,353 shares in the company, valued at $508,112.99.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Peter Starrett purchased 4,000 shares of the business’s stock in a transaction dated Monday, August 22nd.
-The shares were acquired at an average price of $70.88 per share, for a total transaction of $283,520.00.
-Following the acquisition, the director now owns 14,799 shares of the company’s stock, valued at approximately $1,048,953.12.
+In other Boot Barn news, Director Peter Starrett acquired 4,000 shares of Boot Barn stock in a transaction that occurred on Monday, August 22nd.
+The stock was acquired at an average price of $70.88 per share, with a total value of $283,520.00.
+Following the purchase, the director now owns 14,799 shares in the company, valued at $1,048,953.12.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, Director Peter Starrett bought 4,000 shares of the business’s stock in a transaction on Monday, August 22nd.
+The stock was purchased at an average price of $70.88 per share, with a total value of $283,520.00.
+Following the transaction, the director now directly owns 14,799 shares in the company, valued at $1,048,953.12.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CFO James M. Watkins bought 2,500 shares of the business’s stock in a transaction on Friday, August 5th.
+The shares were purchased at an average cost of $60.83 per share, with a total value of $152,075.00.
+Following the transaction, the chief financial officer now owns 8,353 shares in the company, valued at $508,112.99.
 The disclosure for this purchase can be found here.
-Insiders own 1.20% of the company’s stock.
+1.20% of the stock is owned by company insiders.

 About Boot Barn